Mpox (monkeypox): For health professionals

 Some of the leading causes of hospitalization include the following complications:

-Although rare, death due to mpox infection can occur and has been reported during the 2022 multi-country outbreak.
+Although rare, death due to MPXV infection can occur and has been reported during the 2022 multi-country outbreak.

 What health professionals need to know about mpox

-Mpox is a viral zoonotic infectious disease caused by an Orthopoxvirus.
+Mpox is a viral zoonotic infectious disease caused by the MPXV (MPXV) an Orthopoxvirus.
 Person-to-person transmission can occur through direct contact with an infected person or shared contaminated objects.
-Human-to-human transmission is the major driver of the 2022 multi-country outbreak.
+Human-to-human transmission is the major driver of the 2022 and 2024 multi-country outbreak.

 While outbreaks have occurred in endemic areas, sustained multi-country outbreaks with very large numbers of affected persons have not been previously reported.
 Outside of endemic areas, there was a single zoonotic outbreak in 2003 in the United States, linked to pet prairie dogs who were infected after contact with rodents imported from Africa for the pet trade.
+As noted, there has been a second worldwide outbreak beginning in 2022 that affected many non-endemic countries, that to a small degree is still ongoing.
 Historically, mpox has presented with a characteristic rash, which could be preceded by systemic manifestations such as fever.
 Lymphadenopathy is a feature that helps to differentiate mpox from other diseases with a similar rash (such as varicella zoster, herpes simplex, secondary syphilis, chancroid and hand-foot-and-mouth disease).

-Presentation of cases during the current outbreak has not always been typical.
-Please refer to What's unique to the 2022 multi-country outbreak section for additional details.
+Presentation of cases has not always been typical.
+Please refer to What's unique to the 2022 multi-country outbreak and the What's unique to the 2024 section for additional details.

 Agent of disease